changeworld/azure-docs.ja-jp/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. 各イベントをサブスクライブするために、 **mediaElement AdaptiveSourceOpened** メソッドの末尾に次のコードを追加します。
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=